danyiandras/ticketstream/README.md

 # Notes

-The implementation uses embedded H2 DB.
-The DB is initialized with some data as most of the object creation functionality is only implemented only in the repository layer.
+The implementation is not production-ready and still requires lots of work, but the happy path is working.

+The implementation uses:
+  * Spring Boot
+  * Testcontainters
+  * Apache Casandra
+  * RabbitMq

+The implementation of the API does not contain exception handling and signaling errors.
+This time the API documentation is only a small description in the README.md file.

 # Compile and Run